Students accused of sexual assault must be allowed to cross-examine accusers, courts say

 The first ruling came in a case coming out of a hook-up on the campus of the University of Cincinnati.

 The two students met on the dating app Tinder.
-After talking back and forth for a couple of weeks, they met in person.
+After talking back and forth for a couple of weeks, they met.
 The two aren't identified by name in court records.

 The male student invited the female student back to his apartment.
 The two had sex.

-But then, like in many cases, the stories diverged on whether the sex was consensual.
-The female student said it wasn't, and filed a complaint.
+But then, as in many cases, the stories diverged on whether the sex was consensual.
+The female student said it wasn't and filed a complaint.

-However, the female student didn't attend the hearing.
-The panel still decided against the male student, who then sued, saying his due process rights were violated.
+But the female student didn't attend the hearing.
+The panel still decided against the male student, who then sued.
+He said his due process rights were violated.

 The appeals court ruled in his favor, saying the U.S. Constitution demanded he be afforded due process.